Villanova-AI/villanova_developers/docs/villanova10/tutorials/consume/multitenancy.md

 kubectl apply -f entando-tenant-secret.yaml -n YOUR-NAMESPACE
 ```

-### Configure the EntandoApp
+### Configure the VillanovaApp
-The EntandoApp has to be configured just once to point to the `entando-tenants-secret.yaml`.
-When additional tenants are added, the EntandoApp deployment only needs to be restarted.
+The VillanovaApp has to be configured just once to point to the `entando-tenants-secret.yaml`.
+When additional tenants are added, the VillanovaApp deployment only needs to be restarted.

-1. Scale down the EntandoApp deployment to 0:
+1. Scale down the VillanovaApp deployment to 0:
 ```
 kubectl scale deploy/YOUR-APP-NAME-deployment --replicas=0 -n YOUR-NAMESPACE
 ```